 2020 started with several controversies about floating cellular data, or GPS location data that’s collected from mobile phones by various apps and used for marketing, advertising, and other purposes.

 Then, COVID-19 happened.

 Governments, scientists, and news organizations recognized the value of cellular data to measure people’s movements and adherence to social distancing measures.
 Initiatives have emerged in Singapore, South Korea, Germany, among other countries, to use cell phone data for contact tracing.
 Connected car data can also provide useful information as countries begin to open up for business.
-For example, here is an image of traffic in Madrid in January (pre-COVID-19), March and May.
+For example, here is an image of traffic in Milan in January (pre-COVID-19), March and May.

 What do consumers think about sharing their cell phone data?

 With the majority of cars sold today being connected cars and generating data, will consumers want to share their data to receive specific benefits or for the greater good?

 In December 2019 and January 2020, Otonomo and SBD Automotive fielded a survey of European consumers..
 This survey measured both consumers’ awareness of cell phone and car data collection practices and their attitudes about sharing personal and/or de-identified data.
 While COVID-19 may have shifted their perceptions, our survey provides insights that could guide governments and companies in designing future policies.

 European Consumers Seem to Be Open to Sharing Cell Phone Location Data

 Almost our entire sample—96%—said they are aware that their smartphone captures personal data.